How to Obtain an Illinois Driver’s License

 How to Obtain a License after an Out of State Move

-If you have just moved to Illinois, you are granted 90 days before you must obtain a license from the state.
-Once you apply for your license, the DMV will take your previous license from the state where you resided previously.
+Just moved to Illinois?
+Relocators are granted 90 days before they must obtain a license from the state.
+Once you apply for your license, the DMV will take your current license from the state where you resided previously.
 You must also prove that you are who you say you are with the following forms of proof.

 - Your social security card